 full_name, then if you want to write a project that builds on what mySociety and Sunlight have done, you need to write an adapter for each, which increases the overhead, complexity and maintenance costs of your project.
 Wouldn’t it be better if we all committed to a standard way of naming things, to maximize interoperability and make re-use that much easier?

-To address this problem, we’ve published a working draft of Popolo, an open government data standard.
+To address this problem, we’ve published a working draft of Popolo, an open government data specification.
 In its first draft, Popolo is deliberately unambitious.
 It proposes a standard naming scheme for the basic pieces of any government monitoring website: people, organizations and the relationships between the two.
-The idea is that if the groups working on open source, open government tools can agree on a data standard for these basic pieces, then we can expand the project to cover things like bills, agendas and minutes, which have much less in common across jurisdictions and on which it is much harder to find agreement.
+The idea is that if the groups working on open source, open government tools can agree on a data specification for these basic pieces, then we can expand the project to cover things like bills, agendas and minutes, which have much less in common across jurisdictions and on which it is much harder to find agreement.

 The ultimate goal of the project is to make it easier and quicker for civic developers to create government transparency and civic engagement websites, by offering them re-usable, well-documented open-source code.
 We want developers to be able to focus on what's special about the governments they want to monitor, not on re-implementing features commonly found in open government websites.
-For example, we plan on reusing the Popolo standard ourselves to build MyCityHall.ca and MaMairie.ca sites in several Canadian cities.
+For example, we plan on reusing the Popolo specification ourselves to build MyCityHall.ca and MaMairie.ca sites in several Canadian cities.

 This project is in line with (and inspired by) Tom Steinberg of mySociety’s proposals for a component strategy last July, in which he wrote, "The Components will talk to each other, and to the rest of the web using simple open schemas which will evolve as they are built.
 Where possible we’ll pick up popular data standards and re-use those, rather than building anything ourselves."
 Indeed, Popolo re-uses at least nine existing standards.